overleaf/overleaf/services/git-bridge/README.md

-        "apiBaseUrl" (string): base url for the snapshot api, "username" (string, optional): username for http basic auth, "password" (string, optional): password for http basic auth, "serviceName" (string): current name of writeLaTeX in case it ever changes, "hostname": (string): the public hostname of the server, for postback, "ssl": { (object): ssl configuration
+        "apiBaseUrl" (string): base url for the snapshot api, "username" (string, optional): username for http basic auth, "password" (string, optional): password for http basic auth, "postbackUrl" (string): the postback url,
-            "enabled": (boolean): decides on http or https for the postback url }
-    }
+        "serviceName" (string): current name of writeLaTeX in case it ever changes }

 You have to restart the server for configuration changes to take effect.